yyc/sorting-hat/README.md

 This repo uses webpack.
 The main entry file is index.html, and source js files are in /src.

-The main frontend logic is handled in vue, while the sorting code is mostly custom
+The vue template is generated with `vue-cli`.
+For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

+## Sorting Algorithm

-### For Development
+## For Development

 Run `yarn install -D`

-To get webpack to automatically detect changes and rebuild the scripts, run `webpack --watch --mode=development`.
+To get webpack to automatically detect changes and rebuild the scripts, run `yarn dev`.
-`index.html` should now load the new script.

 ### When you're done: